 When a physician does make the decision to use vacuum extraction, risk to the infant can prove substantial and potentially life threatening.
 If the physician places the vacuum on the head improperly, the force of the suction can cause significant damage to the head of the infant, including:

 - Scalp injuries, such as bruising, scratches, or cuts

 - Shoulders becoming stuck, leading to nerve damage and leaving the baby with brachial palsy or a fractured collar bone

 - Broken blood vessels and internal bleeding

 - Traumatic brain injury that may lead to seizures, developmental delays, and cerebral palsy

 An experienced South Carolina vacuum extraction injury lawyer reviews medical documentation and solicits the assistance of medical professionals to determine whether or not the delivering physician acted in a negligent manner.

 Secure the services of a law firm that is dedicated to your family’s well-being

 If your doctor negligently uses vacuum extraction during your delivery, you may be able to file a medical malpractice claim.
-The skilled South Carolina birth injury attorneys of McGowan, Hood & Felder, LLC, confidently litigate the most challenging of cases.
+The skilled South Carolina birth injury attorneys of McGowan, Hood, Felder & Phillips, LLC, confidently litigate the most challenging of cases.
 Call 803-327-7800 or fill out the contact form to make an appointment for a free case evaluation.
 We have offices conveniently located in Rock Hill, Anderson, Sumter, Georgetown, and Columbia.